JorgeLGonzalez/dungeon_crawl_p2p/README.md

 - [ ] healing potions
   - [x] toggle visibility.
 It just worked!
 Nice!
   - [x] grab item
-  - [ ] test with sync.
+  - [x] test with sync.
 Likely need rollback for this.
+  - [ ] Issue with G key detection.
+Seems like you have to hit it multiple times.
 - [ ] inventory and item usage
 - [ ] data driven dungeon monsters and items
 - [ ] weapons